ktorio/ktor-documentation/topics/server-auth.md

 * Use [custom plugins](server-custom-plugins.md) to implement authorization logic.
 For example, you can use the `AuthenticationChecked` [hook](server-custom-plugins.md#call-handling) to verify access.
 For more information, see the [custom-plugin-authorization](https://github.com/ktorio/ktor-documentation/blob/%ktor_version%/codeSnippets/snippets/custom-plugin-authorization) example.

-## Type-safe Scheme API {id="type-safe"}
+## Type-safe Authentication Scheme API {id="type-safe"}

 <primary-label ref="experimental"/>

-Ktor also provides a [type-safe authentication API](server-typed-auth.md) that binds a scheme to a principal type.
+Ktor also provides a [type-safe authentication scheme API](server-typed-auth.md) that binds a scheme to a principal type.
 Inside a protected route, `call.principal` is the principal type and is guaranteed to be non-`null`, so no cast or null check is required.
 The API also supports opt-in [role checks](server-typed-auth.md#roles), an [anonymous fallback](server-typed-auth.md#anonymous), typed [sessions](server-typed-session-auth.md), and [OAuth 2.0 flows](server-oauth2-flows.md).

-The type-safe scheme API is experimental.
+The type-safe authentication scheme API is experimental.
 It works alongside the provider API described below, so you can adopt it incrementally.

 ## Add dependencies {id="add_dependencies"}